AErck/Minecraft/white-sparrow.md

 3. Click `Back` at the top-left of the mod list to go back to your custom profile.

+***Recommended memory modification of your custom profile***
+- Custom profiles default to 3000 MB of RAM.
+While playing vanilla, this should be sufficient.
+However, if you want to increase the amount of RAM available to Minecraft, click the gear in the upper-right corner of the window and select `Profile Options`.
+Uncheck the `Use System Memory Settings` box.
+Drag the slider to your desired amount of RAM.
+We recommend 4000 - 6000 MB of memory.
+Click `Okay` to save your changes. *If your computer is low on RAM, you may want to stay at the default amount, but you may encounter performance issues such as lag.*

 ### You're ready to play!
 Click `Play` on the top-right of the window.
 The Twitch launcher will pop up a Minecraft launcher.
 Click the green `Play` button at the bottom of the window and wait for the game to load.